-Canon 2000D versus Canon 50D
+Canon 2000D vs 50D

-The Canon EOS 2000D (called Canon T7 in some regions) and the Canon EOS 50D are two digital cameras that were announced, respectively, in February 2018 and August 2008.
+The Canon EOS 2000D (called Canon T7 in some regions) and the Canon EOS 50D are two digital cameras that were revealed to the public, respectively, in February 2018 and August 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 2000D has a resolution of 24 megapixel, whereas the 50D provides 15.1 MP.
+The 2000D has a resolution of 24 megapixels, whereas the 50D provides 15.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 50D is notably larger (21 percent) than the Canon 2000D.
 Moreover, the 50D is substantially heavier (73 percent) than the 2000D.
 It is noteworthy in this context that the 50D is splash and dust-proof, while the 2000D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.